litaio/docker-redis/README.md

 ## Configuration

-The default Redis configuration is the standard example configuration with two minor changes:
+The default Redis configuration is the default configuration with one minor changes:

 * The data directory is set to /var/lib/redis.
-* The max memory policy is set to "noeviction" mode to prevent keys from being automatically removed when memory is full.

 You can provide your own custom configuration by mounting a volume with another file.
 The details of this are shown below.